maitzeth/maitzeth/README.md

 <p align="center">
-  I'm a Software Developer focusing on Front-End Dev, loving ❤️ React above all.
+  I'm a Software Developer focusing on Front-End Dev.
 But also specialized in crafting exceptional software solutions using a variety of technologies.
 </p>

 <hr style="margin-bottom: 20px;" />